 Complications are rare, but possible

 Post-extraction infection is rare but possible depending on how well you maintain your oral hygiene after your extraction.
-The more common side effect of an extraction is dry socket, the condition that develops when the clot in the extraction site becomes dislodged.
-Dry socket can be very painful because that clot protects the underlying nerve and bone from exposure.
-Many of the instructions for caring for your mouth after a tooth removal in West Edmonton will be intended to preserve that blood clot.
+The more common side effect of an extraction is a dry socket, the condition that develops when the clot in the extraction site becomes dislodged.
+A dry socket can be very painful because that clot protects the underlying nerve and bone from exposure.
+Many of the instructions for caring for your mouth after tooth removal in West Edmonton will be intended to preserve that blood clot.

 There are five symptoms that you should watch for that may indicate complications:

 - Swelling that increases rather than decreases over the days following your extraction